Amsterdam-AI-Team/pole_tagger/README.md

-# Pole Tagger: Code to annotate extracted poles
+# Pole Tagger: Code to annotate extracted street lights

 This repository contains a Python implementation of a pole tagger to annotate semantically segmented street lights in point clouds.